-No expression made by students in the exercise of freedom of speech or freedom of the press under this policy shall be deemed to be an expression of the School, District or an expression of Board policy.
+No expression made by students in the exercise of freedom of speech or freedom of the press under this policy shall be deemed to be an expression of the school, school district or an expression of school board policy.
+All school-sponsored media shall comply with the ethics and rules of responsible journalism.
+Text that fits into numbers one through four above will not be tolerated and school officials and student media advisers may edit or delete such material.